Irene Mathyssen: 2006: Elected as MP

 She again ran in London—Fanshawe in the 2006 election.
 Pat O'Brien had left the Liberal Party by this time, and sat out his remaining time in the House of Commons as an independent.
 He opted not to run in the 2006 election.
 Mathyssen won the riding with 34% of the vote, becoming one of 29 New Democrats elected.

 During the session, she was named as the NDP critic for Housing and for the Status of Women.
 In November 2006, she tabled a Private member's bill which she called the Housing Bill of Rights which would have provided secure housing for Canadians.
-The bill got no further than first reading.
+The bill got no further than its first reading.
 A similar bill proposed by Libby Davies in 2004 also died on the order paper.

 During a parliamentary session on December 5, 2007, Mathyssen committed a blunder when she stood in the Commons and accused Conservative James Moore of looking at images of "scantily clad" women on his personal laptop computer at his desk in the House of Commons.
 She openly questioned his integrity and said his actions "disrespected women".
 James Moore denied the allegations were true.
 Later in the day, Mathyssen and Moore spoke in person about the incident; Moore explained that the woman he had been looking at on his laptop computer screen was his girlfriend.
 Shortly after, Mathyssen retracted her statement and apologized to Moore.

 2008: Re-elected

 Mathyssen was re-elected as the Member of Parliament for London-Fanshawe in the 2008 federal election.
-In that election she was the only incumbent in the London region re-elected with increased total vote (17,672) and percentage of popular vote (43.1%).
-In addition to retaining her role as Status of Women critic, Mathyssen was also named the NDP's deputy critic for public safety, and in this role has been an advocate for Canadian firefighters.
+In that election, she was the only incumbent in the London region re-elected with increased total vote (17,672) and percentage of popular vote (43.1%).
+In addition to retaining her role as Status of Women critic, Mathyssen was also named the NDP's deputy critic for public safety, and in this role, she has been an advocate for Canadian firefighters.
 She also served as the NDP's deputy critic for Veterans' Affairs.

 In December 2010, Mathyssen introduced Bill C-601, which allowed any worker who had lost their job through no fault of their own to make a single lump sum payment over the maximum allowable investment into their Registered Retirement Savings Plan (RRSP) without financial penalty.
 It also ensured that workers would receive the maximum amount of Employment Insurance benefits for which they are eligible; workers would be able to collect EI immediately despite receiving severance pay.